ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Human Impact - Old Yellow Birch (Betula alleghaniensis) damaged from barbed wire in the Little River drainage of Bethlehem, New Hampshire USA.
-This area was once part of the Little River Railroad, which was a logging railroad in operation from 1893 - 1900, owned by George Van Dyke.
+• Human Impact - Old Yellow Birch (Betula alleghaniensis) damaged from barbed wire in the Little River drainage of Bethlehem, New Hampshire.
+This area was once part of the Little River Railroad; owned by George Van Dyke, this was a logging railroad in operation from 1893-1900.

 add to lightbox add to cart